 Originating in Kyoto, this fifth-generation atelier combines traditional shaping techniques with modern design concepts.
-The bamboo, which is locally sourced in the outskirts of Kyoto is light-weight and sturdy.
+Bamboo used in Kohchosai Kosuga products is Madake or Mousouchiku variety, which is sourced in Japan and is light-weight and very sturdy.

 This elegantly weaved wine cooler is inspired by shikainami, or waves, which is seen through the four distinct curvatures of each overlapping bamboo strands.
 The cooler's dynamic shape is sure to be an eye-catching highlight to any table, and is available in either lacquered black or natural bamboo.